Brokerages limit trading in GameStop, sparking outcry

 “We pride ourselves in the name Robinhood because we’re trying to make more money and be the next people at the top,” he said.
 “You would expect Robinhood to let us do our thing instead of blocking us and saying it’s for our protection."

-Investors such as Amaya are getting some sympathy from some members of Congress.
+Investors upset over the trading portals' restrictions are getting some sympathy from some members of Congress.

+Democratic Sen. Sherrod Brown of Ohio, who is set to become chairman of the Senate Banking Committee, announced that he will hold a hearing on the GameStop situation.

 Rep. Alexandria Ocasio-Cortez, D-N,Y., called Robinhood's actions “unacceptable,” noting that as a member of the House Financial Services Committee, she’d support a hearing, if necessary, to explore why the online brokerage is blocking small investors from buying stocks while hedge funds “are freely able to trade the stock as they see fit.”